Can AI Predict Roulette Numbers?

 American roulette3825.26%94.74%

-Can AI beat the European roulette house edge?
+Can AI Beat the European Roulette House Edge?

 A biased wheel

 Modern casino wheels are maintained, monitored, and rotated specifically to prevent that.
 In live dealer studios, operators have every incentive to catch bias early, because a persistently biased wheel is an operational disaster, not a quirky feature.
-Even if a real bias existed, detecting it requires clean data, large samples, and disciplined statistical testing.
+Even if a real bias existed, detecting it needs clean data, large samples, and disciplined statistical testing.
 Number 22 appearing three times in ten spins is not a bias.
 It is roulette doing exactly what roulette does.

 Mechanical data from a live wheel

 Genuine physical prediction is a different discipline from reading a history board.
-It tries to measure things like wheel speed, ball speed, rotor direction, ball deceleration, release point, and the most likely landing sector — all before betting closes.
+It tries to measure wheel speed, ball speed, rotor direction, ball deceleration, release point, and the most likely landing sector, all before betting closes.
 That requires real-time physical access to the wheel, which is essentially never available to online players.
 Live streams add their own complications: camera angles, latency, bet timers, studio countermeasures.
 A tool that claims to “use AI to read recent spin history” is not doing physical prediction.
 It is pattern-chasing wearing a lab coat.

 A flawed RNG or exposed seed

 Online roulette powered by an RNG has no physical wheel to read at all.
-The result is generated by software, which means predicting it would require a serious flaw in the random number generator, its seed handling, or its implementation.
+The result is generated by software, so predicting it would require a serious flaw in the random number generator, its seed handling, or its implementation.
 That is not a roulette strategy.
 That is a security incident.

 Regulated RNGs are explicitly tested to prevent predictability.
 In credible crypto roulette, provably fair systems are designed to let players verify what already happened, not preview what is about to happen.